VenomDev07/supabasr-chatapp/README.md

   - Carefully matched to the provided screenshot.
   - All icons and buttons are implemented as shown (some peripheral buttons are non-functional, per instructions).

-## ❌ Features Not Implemented
+## 🔑 Demo Credentials

+You can use the following credentials to test the app:

+- **Email:** devendra.salokhe07@gmail.com
-- Optional Tasks:
+- **Password:** 1234567

+## 🔮 Future Enhancements (Planned)

+While the core chat functionality is fully implemented, the following features are on the roadmap to elevate the user experience further:

-  - Filters and search for chats
+- 🔍 **Chat Filters & Search** – Quickly find conversations or messages using advanced filtering and search options.
-  - Labels for chats
+- 🏷️ **Chat Labels** – Organize conversations using custom labels and tags.
-  - Assigning members to chats
+- 👥 **Member Assignment** – Assign team members to specific chats for better collaboration.

-- Bonus Points Not Implemented:
-  - Group chat
-  - IndexedDB storage
-  - Video/file attachments
-  - Semantic HTML throughout
+- 💬 **Group Chat Support** – Enable real-time conversations between multiple users.
+- 🧠 **IndexedDB Caching** – Improve performance and offline support by storing data locally in the browser.
+- 📎 **Rich Media Support** – Expand attachments to include videos, documents, and other file types.
+- 🔧 **Semantic HTML** – Refactor UI using semantic elements for accessibility and SEO.

 ## 📂 Folder Structure (Brief)